viisauksena/gluon-mesh-wireguard/README.md

                 v4 = '0', -- not implemented, and maybe never because of gretap complexity
-                batman = '1', --  this may include all the gretap magic secret = '', -- set on demand on client port = '', -- not used as client/peer
+                batman = '1', --  this may include all the gretap magic secret = '', -- set on demand on client port = '50099', -- not used for s2c because of often used nat
                 limit = '1', -- actually unused
                 peer = {
                         mesh1 = {